 Most people understand that a concert is a public performance of music.
 But did you know that the songs you hear in the background of a restaurant are also considered public performances?

 As the U.S. Copyright Office explains, copyright holders have exclusive rights over the publication of their work.
-They can grant permission to someone else, but if they don’t, use is unauthorized.
-Copyright infringement happens when a copyrighted work is performed without the copyright holder’s explicit permission.
+They can grant permission to someone else, but such use without a license is unauthorized.
+Copyright infringement may occur when a copyrighted work is performed without the copyright holder’s explicit permission.

-Anytime music is played for a group of people that aren’t friends or related, this is a public performance.
-While you wouldn’t need a license to play music for your backyard barbeque guests, you will need a license to play music for your food truck customers.
+While you may not need a license to play music for your backyard barbeque guests, you'll likely need a license to play music for your food truck customers.

 Facing the Music